DesyncTheThird/corne-keymap/readme.md

 The modifier will be disabled if no arrow key is pressed for 1000ms; if an arrow key is double-tapped within 150ms, or if any other key is pressed.

-The `Ctrl` key will also become sticky for arrow keys while the overlay is active, reactivating the persistent modifier.
-Home row mods will also automatically retrigger arrow keys on the `Edit` layer.
+The `Ctrl` key will also become sticky for arrow keys while the overlay is active, reactivating the persistent modifier. `Shift` and `Ctrl` home row mods will also automatically retrigger arrow keys.

 > [!NOTE]
 > You can modify these features in the `process_arrow_retrigger` function.